QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

-Due to the soft gauge field instabilities, the collinear radiation in anisotropic plasmas contains unstable modes.
-To effectively remove these instabilities, the isotropic soft gauge fluctuation approximation in \Eq{eq:Aisotropic} is commonly used in numerical simulations.
-Recently, there have been renewed attempts to study collinear radiation in anisotropic plasmas~\cite{Hauksson:2017udm,Hauksson:2020etn}.
+Owing to soft gauge field instabilities, collinear radiation in anisotropic plasmas contains unstable modes~\cite{Hauksson:2017udm,Hauksson:2020etn}.
+In phenomenological applications these unstable modes are neglected and the isotropic approximation in \Eq{eq:Aisotropic} is employed instead.